 I agree, therefore, with the IAD that foreign nationals who are found to be inadmissible at the port-of-entry or at a deferred examination will have a right of appeal to that tribunal only when their inadmissibility does not relate to the absence of a permanent resident visa.
 Such will be the case where there has been a change in circumstances since the visa was issued, for example, as a result of a criminal conviction or of a new medical condition.
 In those circumstances, an exclusion order will be appealable before the IAD, and humanitarian and compassionate factors may then be taken into consideration.
 When the inadmissibility relates to the absence of a permanent resident visa (whether a permanent resident visa has never been issued or has been revoked), however, the only recourse will be an application for judicial review in this Court.

-The concern that I have with Justice de Montigny’s reasoning, and what I was hoping that the Federal Court of Appeal would address, is that this interpretation of IRPA does not appear to prevent the CBSA from simply deferring examination for any possible inadmissibility and CIC subsequently cancelling a visa.
+This interpretation of IRPA does not appear to prevent the CBSA from simply deferring examination for any possible inadmissibility and IRCC subsequently cancelling a visa.
 This would render the protections afforded in IRPA s.
 63(a) meaningless.
 Justice de Montigny somewhat addressed this issue by stating:

 It goes without saying that visa and immigration officers are presumed to act in good faith.
 In the unlikely event that a visa was revoked to thwart Parliament’s intention and to preclude the possibility of a legitimate appeal pursuant to subsection 63(2), this Court could be called upon to intervene on judicial review and could quash the decision to revoke a visa for improper or impermissible motives.